RuiHe1999/Chinese_Metaphor_Detection/README.md

 - Baseline: Baseline embeddings are generated with torch.nn.embeddings.
 THe vocabulary was generated from the dataset itself and made into a token2idx dictionary.
 These embeddings are trained on bert tokenized sentences.
 (Not used at last)

 ## Codes
 We provided our codes for BiLSTM+Attention and BiLSTM+Attention+CRF models on mono- and cross-lingual metaphor detection tasks.
 It was created and run on Google Colab.
 You need to change the file paths before you run these codes.
+We provided ipynb files as they stored both the codes themselves but also the outputs.

 ## Predictions
 Here stores our result of sequencial metaphor detection.